tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * This dummy dataset contains 1000 samples with two features that are split into two groups.

-* A DataFrame is created with the dummy data to create a plot using `hvplot`.
+* A DataFrame is created with the dummy data to generate a plot using Pandas' `plot()` method.

   ```python
   # Creating a DataFrame with the dummy data